-During the period between 1987-1996, in Shiraz University hospitals, 199 cases of CNS tumors were diagnosed by crush preparation cytology technique in the operating room as an alternative procedure for frozen section.
+During the period between 1987-1996, in Shiraz University hospitals, 199 cases of CNS tumors were on 2025-07-13 diagnosed by crush preparation cytology technique in the operating room as an alternative procedure for frozen section.
 The ages ranged from 5-72 yrs and 122 were male and 77 female.